 - Customer support is good and gives educational video training

-- Other features include goal tracking, loan calculator, easy setup mode, and creating multiple budgets
+- Other features include goal tracking, a loan calculator, an easy setup mode, and the creation of multiple budgets

 You can save $81 on the yearly plan so I recommend avoiding the monthly plan.
 But if you’re really tight on budget then you can sign up for a monthly plan for a few months and then upgrade to yearly.